Dunlop Hexy Fiber 16 String

 Comments: This is a pretty nice string for the money.
 It is very soft with a nice rough texture on it.
-I used it in the
+I used it in

 crosses and it complimented the mono main string nicely -- nice feel and pretty nice bite for a cross string application.
-The life is
+The

 not too long.
 If strung in both, wouldn't see this lasting much longer than 2 hours, but great cross string.

-Comments: I have this strung in my Dunlop Bio 400 at 58lbs and it feels great, very soft, but also bites the ball
+Comments: I have this strung in my Dunlop Bio 400 at 58lbs and it feels great, very soft, but also bites the

 noticeably, in fact I could have gone up to 60lbs I think.
-I have only played a long 3 hour match so far, but at the price this is
+I have only played a long 3 hour match so far, but at the price this

 definitely one of the best strings I have tried so far.
 I will definitely use this again.